The alarming state of computer security in healthcare

 Once criminals have hold of the data, they can easily keep that data hostage.
 Large ransoms are demanded in order to release this patient data and to unlock vital administrative systems.
 Hospitals have no choice but to pay if they wish to continue to offer any services.

-An unfortunate outcome of these kinds of malware attacks is the unpredictable affect the worm will have on the machines they infect, such as turning heart rate monitors on and off again without warning.
+An unfortunate outcome of these kinds of malware attacks is the unpredictable effect the worm will have on the machines they infect, such as turning heart rate monitors on and off again without warning.

 According to IBM, healthcare has become the #1 most attacked industry in 2015, replacing financial services, which was the leader just two years ago.
 Data held for ransom is incredibly lucrative for cyber criminals.
 A prime example of how stolen patient data can provide a huge payday comes from the news that a hacker dubbed “thedarkoverlord” is reportedly trying to sell 655,000 patient records on an illegal online data market.